Want to Save this Recipe?

 Lemon raspberry muffins with whole wheat flour and real food ingredients

 These flavor-packed lemon raspberry muffins are made with whole wheat flour and have no refined sugar.
 I always advocate eating real food, and leaving out the processed ingredients really brings out the natural flavors of the fresh lemon zest and raspberries in this muffin recipe.
+Check out these red fruits too!

 Instead of sugar, I used ½ cup of pure maple syrup to balance out the tartness of the raspberry and lemon.
 You can easily substitute the sugar with other natural sweeteners such as honey or applesauce, but I find the maple flavor compliments the fruit flavors perfectly.